MrCocoNuat/clip-studio-reader-downloader/README.md

 ## Site Support

-As mentioned, each site's integrated Clip Studio Reader is a little different, thus explicit support for each site is necessary.
+As mentioned, each site's integrated Clip Studio Reader is a little different.
+A user-driven support package submission system is under development, but until then explicit support for each site is necessary.
 The current supported sites are:

 | Reader site | Bookstore |
 |-|-|